lara-amalia/se-wdp-ue/03/README.md

 }
 ```

-> Note: Don't forget the semicolon after each CSS rule!
+> Note: Don't forget the semicolon after each CSS declaration!

 When you've successfully linked the index page and the CSS file, reference the stylesheet in all other HTML files (about, portfolio, contact) as well (and change the background color back to something less red…).